-The international hit comedy The Play That Goes Wrong will return to London's Duchess Theatre beginning June 18.
+The international hit comedy The Play That Goes Wrong returns to London's Duchess Theatre beginning June 18.

-Producers Kenny Wax and Stage Presence Ltd. said in a statement, "The shortest emotional distance between two people is a laugh.
+Producers Kenny Wax and Stage Presence Ltd. said in an earlier statement, "The shortest emotional distance between two people is a laugh.
 So, we're delighted to have the chance to bring people together again.
 It's going to be very emotional.
 In a good way."

 The Play That Goes Wrong began performances on Broadway March 9, 2017, playing 27 previews and 745 performances.
-The play subsequently played Off-Broadway's New World Stages.
+The play subsequently played Off-Broadway's New World Stages, where it will reopen October 15.
 The Broadway production received the 2017 Tony Award for Best Set Design.